itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 |      show      |    Show figure or not, defaults as False     |
 |    savepath    | Save path of heatmap and csv, defaults to "" |

-Then we can run FDE overlap function and extract result.
+Subsequently, we can execute the FDE overlap function and extract the result.

 ```python
 run_fde_overlap_and_extract(self, *, property, savepath="a", export_csv=False)